 - DFHMNDUP: A utility program that generates a performance dictionary record, in a sequential data set, for use with monitoring data extracted from SMF data sets.
-See Chapter 11, "Monitoring dictionary utility program (DFHMNDUP)," on page 127. - DFH\$MOLS: A print program for CICS monitoring data.
-DFH\$MOLS is a sample program, which you can modify or adapt to your own purposes.
+See Monitoring dictionary utility program (DFHMNDUP) in the Operations and Utilities Guide. - DFH\$MOLS: A print program for CICS monitoring data.
+DFH\$MOLS is a sample program that you can modify or adapt to your own purposes.
 It shows you how you can code your own monitoring utility program to print CICS monitoring data.

-The DFH\$MOLS program is a data reduction program, which produces reports from the data collected by the CICS monitoring domain (MN) and written to SMF data sets.
+The DFH\$MOLS program is a data reduction program that produces reports from the data collected by the CICS monitoring domain (MN) and written to SMF data sets.